 Each material reacts to treatment differently, which is why it is important to understand your material when considering corona treatment.
 Luckily, we possess the knowledge to assist you in this process.

 In 2021, QC has heavily invested in our in-house laboratory.
-We now have the capability to measure the wetting before and after treatment with our new contact angle measurement equipment in addition to dyne testing.
-If you are interested in having sample services done, please contact email@example.com.
+We now have the capability to measure the wetting before and after corona treatment with our new contact angle measurement equipment in addition to dyne testing.
+If you are interested in having sample services done, please contact firstname.lastname@example.org.
 We look forward to working with you.